Chaminda Vaas: Personal life

 Vaas is Roman Catholic and was known to pray before every game.
 He intended to become a priest at a young age but believed that God wanted him to play cricket instead.
 "I seriously considered going into the priesthood, which would have meant 12 to 14 years of study.
 But then cricket began to take over.
 I think that God created me as a cricketer, so I am happy that that's my calling."
 He suffered some minor injuries during the 2009 attack on the Sri Lanka national cricket team bus by gunmen in Lahore which resulted in the abandonment of that Test series against Pakistan.

 He is married to Wasana whom he married in 1999 and the couple has three children, a daughter and two sons.

-According to Bill Frindall, scorer and statistician for BBC Radio's Test Match Special, since Chaminda is actually his penultimate given name, therefore his initials should read WPUJC.
+According to Bill Frindall, scorer and statistician for BBC Radio's Test Match Special, Chaminda is actually his penultimate given name, therefore his initials should read WPUJC.
 Vaas' full name is often cited in lists of longest names in the cricket world.

 Vaas was awarded the 3rd highest award in 1996 by the Sri Lankan government when he received the Deshabandu for his contribution to winning the world cup.

 A native of Mattumagala, a village near Wattala on the outskirts of Colombo, Vaas attended St. Anthony's College, Wattala for primary school and is an alumnus of St. Joseph's College, Colombo, which is well known as the alma mater of many cricketers and politicians.
 The "Murali-Vaas Trophy", awarded to the winner of the annual cricket match between St. Joseph's and historic rivals St. Anthony's College, Kandy, was named after him and St. Anthony's alumnus Muttiah Muralitharan.

 In 2015, Vaas and former Sri Lanka captain Marvan Atapattu were awarded Honorary Life Membership of the Marylebone Cricket Club.